DataDog/integrations-core/mongo/README.md

 ### Architecture

-Most low-level metrics () needs to be collected on every mongod node.
-Other higher-level metrics should be collected only once.
+Most low-level metrics (uptime, storage size etc.) needs to be collected on every mongod node.
+Other higher-level metrics (collection/index statistics etc.) should be collected only once.
 For these reasons the way you configure the Agents depends on how your mongo cluster is deployed.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Standalone" xxx -->